Loading...

 Portion Control

-Reduce the portion size of white rice and dal.
-This will lower the overall carbohydrate content, resulting in a smaller glucose spike.
+Reduce the portion size of both dal and white rice to limit the overall carbohydrate intake, which can help manage glucose spikes.

-Include a source of lean protein with your meal, such as chicken, tofu, or fish, to slow down the absorption of carbohydrates.
+Incorporate a lean protein source such as grilled chicken, tofu, or fish with your meal to slow down the digestion and absorption of carbohydrates.

 Mindful Eating